 Today we’re making another one of our favorite DIY pasta puppets, this time in the shape of a dancing daisy!
 This puppet was inspired by a few marionettes we saw at the Bob Baker Marionette Theater as well as the singing flowers in Disney’s Alice in Wonderland – if you haven’t seen it, search for “golden afternoon – Alice in Wonderland” and you’re in for a real treat!
 And if you ever have a chance to visit the Bob Baker Marionette Theater in Los Angeles, we cannot recommend it enough!
 It is full of some of the most amazing puppets we’ve ever seen.

-We realize we’re sounding like a bit of a broken record, but we can’t stop talking about how much we love using pasta noodles as a craft supply!
-We used green, white, and yellow to make our puppet look like a daisy but you can definitely mix and match different colors and petal shapes to create whatever flower you like.
-Wouldn’t it be fun to make a whole bunch of different dancing flowers in a whole bunch of colors?
-You’d have a whole bouquet’s worth!
+We realize we sound like a bit of a broken record, but we can’t stop talking about how much we love using pasta noodles as a craft supply!
+We used green, white, and yellow to make our puppet look like a daisy but you can mix and match different colors and petal shapes to create whatever flower you like.
+Wouldn’t it be fun to make a whole bunch of dancing flowers in different colors?

 Watch the video below to see a quick how-to, and scroll down to read the full instructions.

 - Pasta noodles

 - Wooden beads

 - Apple Barrel Acrylic Craft Paint (green & yellow)